Gringley's National School

 Other schools in the village:

-- Prior to the National School there was a school for infants on the corner of West Wells Lane and Cross Hill
+- There was a school for infants on the corner of West Wells Lane and Cross Hill

 - A small private school operated from Ravenhill on the High Street run by Miss Craven